-Best 3/4 acoustic guitars 2024: Top models from Fender, Martin, Gretsch, Yamaha, Taylor and more
+Best 3/4 acoustic guitars 2025: Top short-scale options from Taylor, Martin and more

 (Image credit: Future)

-Not all that long ago, getting your hands on a 3/4-size acoustic guitar would result in you playing a glorified children’s toy – that is no longer the case.
-Savvy manufacturers realized there was a clamor for high-quality acoustic instruments for the smaller player or the traveler creating a sector of the market that has since exploded.
-So if you are one of those musicians, you're in luck, as we've hand-selected what we believe to be the very best 3/4-size acoustic guitar available right now.
+Once upon a time, 3/4-size acoustic guitars were nothing but glorified children’s toys, however, that is no longer the case.
+Savvy manufacturers recognized the demand for high-quality acoustic instruments suited to smaller players and traveling musicians, creating a market segment that has since exploded.
+So, if this is you, you're in luck, as we've hand-selected the very best 3/4-size acoustic guitars available right now.

-A 3/4 acoustic guitar can now be a high-end instrument, made of solid tonewoods and with full sounds that make a mockery of the idea that bigger is better.
-These acoustics are all 37 inches or less, making them significantly smaller than a typical full-size dreadnought guitar, but their tones would have you thinking otherwise.
+Nowadays, there are many high-end 3/4 acoustic guitars made of solid tonewoods with a depth of sound that makes a mockery of the idea that bigger is better.
+Typically, these acoustics are 37 inches or shorter, making them significantly smaller than a typical full-size dreadnought guitar, for example, but their tones would have you thinking otherwise.

 Quick list